katsuraku/CV/README.md

 ## Your Name

 A sentence about who and what you are.
 Then a sentence about what you've achieved.
 And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.
+Previously an energy and infrastructure lawyer but wanted to spend more of my time building things.
+Negotiated financing for renewable energy projects to be built around the world.
+Travelled.
+Lived in Japan, learned Japanese.
+Still learning other languages.
+Into photography.
+Want to make cool things.

 ## Skills